 Review information provided by the previous AIE Chair.
-This information should provide you with a sense of what was done the year before, the cost of programs provided, contacts, and timelines.
+This information should give you a sense of the previously-mentioned tasks, the cost of programs provided, contacts, and timelines.
 This information will assist you in creating your Plan of Work.

 Take a moment to review the suggestions for getting organized (found in this Resource Guide) and be prepared to capture and store necessary information about your activities throughout the year.
-Even if you plan to return next year as the AIE Chair, you will find the job much easier if you keep good records this year.
+Even if you plan to return as the AIE Chair next year, you will find the job much easier if you keep good records this year.

 Form a committee.
-This committee serves as a vital link between the school arts, community arts programming, and the PTA.
-The Chair need not be an artist, but someone who loves the arts and would like to promote arts activities in the school.
-Review your standing rules as they may dictate how many members shall be on your committee and if other executive board members are required to serve on your committee.
+This committee is a vital link between the school arts, community arts programming, and the PTA.
+The Chair need not be an artist but someone who loves the arts and would like to promote arts activities in the school.
+Review your standing rules, as they may dictate how many members shall be on your committee and if other executive board members are required to serve on your committee.